bcherry/bcherry.github.com/_posts/2011-02-11-hashbangs.markdown

+---
+title: Thoughts on the Hashbang
+layout: post
+permalink: /2011/2/Thoughts-on-the-Hashbang
+tags: [hashbang, html5]
+---

 There's [been][Breaking the Web with hash-bangs] [a][Going Postel] [lot][hashbanghell] [of][Tim Bray] [discussion][JsMentors Thread] this week about the "hashbang", that ugly little bit you find in the middle of URLs like this one: [http://twitter.com/#!/ded/status/18308450276](http://twitter.com/#!/ded/status/18308450276).
 I wanted to provide a rebuttal to the arguments that the hashbang is bad for the Web, based on a lot of discussions we've been having inside Twitter since the #newtwitter project began last summer, and have continued right up until today.

 ## It's Not About the Hashbang

 The hashbang is in the unfortunate position of being the messenger of a big change that's been slowly occurring on the Web in the past few years, and will only continue to pick up steam: many Web domains are now serving [desktop-class applications][SPI Manifesto] via HTTP, instead of traditional Web sites.
-For instance, twitter.com is no longer a collection of Web pages that represent a Web site, but is simply an application that you happen to launch by pointing a browser at [http://twitter.com](http://twitter.com)*.
+For instance, twitter.com is no longer a collection of Web pages that represent a Web site, but is simply an application that you happen to launch by pointing a browser at [http://twitter.com](http://twitter.com)\*.
 This has many wide-reaching implications, and the hashbang is merely a side-effect.
 In this way, the hashbang is an easy-to-hate straw-man, whereas the real debate to be had is about this shift towards applications.

 ## Why Applications on the Web?